citsmartdocs/documentation/en-us/docs/citsmart-platform-9/processes/configuration/use/register-CI.md

 To search for an specific knowledge, the filters available are: Title, Content, Published (Yes/No/All) and Situation.

-    !!! info "WARNING"
+!!! faq "Do you know..."

     On the creation of a Knowledge, it's possible to storage electronic and digital versions of physical documentation and asset documentation.

 7. On the **Financial** tab, you'll have all information about apportionments (Service, Business Unit, Result Center, Account, Projects and Activities).
 Here you can edit it to add a new cost related.